sdonglab/molextract/README.md

 in the log file is always printed prefixed as `::    Total SCF energy <energy>`.
 Other information is prefixed by various different "tags" or markers of this information.

-The goal of `molextract` is to create a standard and modular way to extract this information so as to avoid many scripts that extract different information each in slightly different ways.
+The goal of MolExtract is to create a standard and modular way to extract this information so as to avoid many scripts that extract different information each in slightly different ways.

-Furthermore, `molextract` is designed to simply extract information, so that any application can modify / change / transform this data in any way fit.
+Furthermore, MolExtract is designed to simply extract information, so that any application can modify / change / transform this data in any way fit.

 ### Rules
-The design of `molextract` is meant to mimic that of [Lex](https://en.wikipedia.org/wiki/Lex_(software)), a lexical analyzer.
-So, `molextract` is built to allow lexing to be easy for the user, but all the parsing or giving meaning to the data is all on the user.
+The design of MolExtract is meant to mimic that of [Lex](https://en.wikipedia.org/wiki/Lex_(software)), a lexical analyzer.
+So, MolExtract is built to allow lexing to be easy for the user, but all the parsing or giving meaning to the data is all on the user.